 Things you should know about Medicare

 Medicare can be confusing.
 There are a lot of things to learn, and it can be hard to keep track of everything.
 Medicare is that it is a government-run health insurance program.
 That means that it is funded by taxpayer dollars.
-The program is administered by the Centers for Medicare and Medicaid Services (CMS).In this blog post, we will discuss most important things that you should know about Medicare.
+The program is administered by the Centers for Medicare and Medicaid Services (CMS).In this blog post, we will discuss most important things that you should know regarding Medicare.
 We will cover eligibility, enrollment, covered services, costs, and more!
 This is the ultimate guide to Medicare, so don’t miss out!

 Eligibility